sunfishcode/wasm-reference-manual/WebAssembly.md

  - If a [Table Section] is present, each table is [instantiated](#table-instantiation).
  - A finite quantity of [call-stack resources] is allocated.
- - A *globals array* is allocated, which is a heterogeneous array of globals corresponding to the entries in the module's [Global Section].
+ - A *globals vector* is allocated, which is a heterogeneous vector of globals corresponding to the entries in the module's [Global Section].
 The initial value of each global is the value of its [instantiation-time initializer](#instantiation-time-initializers), if it has